VirtualPrawn/kekbot/README.md

  * modtojson - Convert the kekbot.mods object to JSON.
  * jsontomod - Load the JSON into the kekbot.mods object.
  * update - Optimize the room for the bot, reload the mods, and enable.
 Meant for after-code hotswaps.
+ * downboats - List all the current video downvotes. (moved up to admin privileges as requested per Captain Kek)
+ * upboat - Forces the bot to vote up on the current playing video
+ * downboat - Forces the bot to vote down on the current playing video.
+ * spam (interval) (amount) (text) - Spams a specified message X amount of time, with Y delay between message.